You can find our updated 2021 Global Report here.

 The study encompassed 13 million modules across 300 PV systems, and showed that on average, 1.7% of production is affected.
 Classifications included in the study include equipment (e.g., inverter, combiner, tracker), environmental (e.g., shadowing, soiling), and module-level findings (e.g., cracking, delamination, and activated bypass diodes).

 “As an industry, we have made tremendous progress in ushering in an era of standardized, scalable modeling and analytical techniques,” explains Edward Obropta, Raptor Maps’ CTO.
 “The fact that we can encode module-by-module analytics into a global, geospatial PV data structure, and simplify it into a digestible summary, is just the beginning of the bright future that lies ahead for PV.”

-Please complete the form on the right to access the report.
+Please complete the form below to access the report.